donatolab/biozentrum_block_course/Day_1/README.md

 5. Next, we are ready to try and run our first cell of code.
 We click on the top most "cell" and then in the "run" (triangle) button at top of the notebook.

-...But, we get our first crash!
-Congratulations! ... and don't worry, crashes are part of coding life :)
+... but, we get our first crash :/ Congratulations! ... and don't worry, crashes are part of coding life :)

 6. Python is telling us that it does not know the name of some of our requested packages.
 This usually means we forgot to install them.
 So, we next